ceteke/nifi/README.md

 ### Cite

-If you use our work please cite:
+If you use our work, please cite:

 ```
 @article{eteke2026nix,
   title={Nix and Fix: Targeting 1000x Compression of 3D Gaussian Splatting with Diffusion Models},
   author={Eteke, Cem and Tartaglione, Enzo},
-  journal={arXiv preprint arXiv:2602.04549},
+  journal={2026 IEEE International Conference on Image Processing (ICIP)},
   year={2026}
 }
 ```